Review of Cinderella: a Classic Cruise Experience

 Return from Stockholm to Helsinki

 Our Helsinki-Stockholm cruise included a full day in Stockholm, allowing us to explore the city at our leisure.
-This time around, we opted for a delightful walking tour under the beautiful sunshine.
-We also took a refreshing dip at a public swimming hall and treated ourselves to a delicious Chinese lunch buffet at Ri Cora Restaurang & Bar.
+We opted for a delightful walking tour under the beautiful sunshine this time.
+We also took a refreshing dip at a public swimming hall and enjoyed a delicious Chinese lunch buffet at Ri Cora Restaurang & Bar.
 By 4:30 pm, the ferry departed back to Helsinki, marking the end of our enjoyable day in Stockholm.

-You should arrive at the port at the latest about 40 minutes before the departure.
+You should arrive at the port about 40 minutes before departure at the latest.

 Viking Line uses the central Stadsgården Terminal in Stockholm which is easily reachable by foot.
 We didn't incur any public transport costs in Stockholm.
 We boarded the ferry about 40 minutes before it was leaving back to Helsinki.